STP-Software-Engineers-2022/NGTD_App/README.md

 ```

 #### To download and run from container:
-Docker must be intalled to to this program via a container.
+Docker must be installed to to this program via a container.
 Docker must be open in the background to build and activate the container.
 Download instructions for Docker can be found here: https://www.docker.com/products/docker-desktop/

 Download:
 ```